jonathanko45/SerDes/README.md

 # Project Overview
-This project is a SerDes (serializer/deserializer) designed using 8b/10b encoding and verified with a full UVM test bench
+This project is a SerDes (serializer/deserializer) designed using 8b/10b encoding and verified with a full UVM testbench
 ### Design
 * The SerDes blocks operate at 20 MHz and transmit over a “channel” at a speed of 1 GHz.
 The design does not actually send data over a high-speed channel and thus speed is kept low for the sake of simulation
 * An asynchronous FIFO is used at the input of the deserializer to manage crossing clock domains